syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 ## Grouping events

-The Grid component provides two events that are triggered during the group action such as [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html) and [OnActionComplete](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html).
+The DataGrid component provides two events that are triggered during the group action such as [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html) and [OnActionComplete](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html).
 The `OnActionBegin` event is triggered before the group action starts, and the `OnActionComplete` event is triggered after the group action is completed.
 You can use these events to perform any custom action based on the grouping.

 1. **OnActionBegin Event**: `OnActionBegin` event is triggered before the group action begins.
 It provides a way to perform any necessary operations before the group action takes place.
 This event provides a parameter that contains the current grid state, including the current group field name, requestType information and etc.